-- Use on a farm for farming purposes, as discussed earlier under Diesel Fuel, - Use by certain aircraft museums, discussed next, - Use by certain helicopters, discussed later. - Use for emergency medical transportation, discussed later, - Use by a state, as discussed earlier under Gasoline, and - Exclusive use by the United Nations.
+- Use on a farm for farming purposes, as discussed earlier under Diesel Fuel and Kerosene. - In an aircraft or vehicle owned by an aircraft museum, discussed next. - Certain helicopter and fixed-wing air ambulance uses, discussed later. - Use by a state, as discussed earlier under Gasoline. - · Exclusive use by the United Nations.